cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 thermal building objects `ThermalZone`, `ThermalBoundary`, respectively `ThermalComponent` related to them.

-The `ThermalZone `is the unit volume for heating and cooling demand calculation.
+The `ThermalZone `is the reference volume for heating and cooling demand calculation.
 A Building may have several `ThermalZone`, for instance in the case of mixed-usage building, or to distinguish rooms or zones with different orientations (i.e. solar gains) and/or thermal behaviour.